Advisor

 Abstract

-Medical devices need to pass ISO recommended safety assessments before clinical use.
+Medical devices need to pass ISO-recommended safety assessments before clinical use.
 Perfluorocarbon liquids (PFOs) are used in intraocular surgery.
-Recent cases of blindness raised questions against current cytotoxicity test methods applied for safety assessments of PFOs.
-The study proposes to assess the cell culture responses to different PFOs by applying a direct contact method incorporating few new technical steps for testing volatile substances such as PFOs.
-Limitations of current methods; extract dilution exposure and agarose overlay methods, were recorded.
+Recent cases of blindness have raised questions about the current cytotoxicity test methods applied for the safety assessment of PFOs.
+The study proposes to assess cell culture responses to different PFOs by applying a direct contact method incorporating a few new technical steps for testing volatile substances such as PFOs.
+Limitations of the current methods, extract dilution exposure and agarose overlay, were recorded.
 ARPE-19 cell cultures were prepared, and the direct contact and extract dilution exposure methods were performed for different PFOs.
-Agarose overlay method was performed partially.
-Results showed that for non-toxic PFOs, the ARPE-19 cell cultures showed different tendencies of growths at 24 and 72 hours for PFOs of different manufacturers maintaining always cell viability ≥ 70%; however, the difference was not significant for PFOs of a same manufacturer.
-The toxic PFOs were detected toxic which extract dilution exposure method failed to detect.
-There were several limitations detected in applying the current cytotoxicity test methods.
-One crucial limitation was that it was unknown if a quantity of PFO or toxicity components of PFO reached in contact with cell culture, which was not in the case of new direct contact method.
-It has detected non-toxic and toxic PFOs lots which were manufactured differently.
-The study strengthens the arguments that a direct cytotoxicity method with the new technical steps is essential for safety assessments of volatile substances and guaranteeing safety of such medical devices.
+The agarose overlay method was performed partially.
+Results showed that for non-toxic PFOs, the ARPE-19 cell cultures showed different growth tendencies at 24 and 72 hours for PFOs from different manufacturers, while always maintaining cell viability ≥70%; however, the difference was not significant for PFOs from the same manufacturer.
+The toxic PFOs were detected as toxic, which the extract dilution exposure method failed to detect.
+Several limitations were found when applying the current cytotoxicity test methods.
+One crucial limitation was that it was unknown whether a quantity of PFO or toxic components of PFO reached contact with the cell culture, which was not the case with the new direct contact method.
+It detected non-toxic and toxic PFO lots that were manufactured differently.
+The study strengthens the argument that a direct cytotoxicity method with the new technical steps is essential for the safety assessment of volatile substances and for guaranteeing the safety of such medical devices.

 Keywords: Medical device quality assurance, Direct contact method, Cytotoxicity, Volatile substances